- What causes belted magnum cases to not chamber after the second or

 - Why is your collet resizing die so expensive?

-made on CNC equipment.
-Tolerances are kept very tight by machining some operations
+Collet Resizing Die also requires considerably more manufacturing time.
+Tolerances are kept very tight by machining some

-"after" the hardening process.
-The collet is precision ground (inside and out) to a polished
+operations "after" the hardening process.
+The collet is precision ground (inside and out) to a polished finish, and special EDM

-- Why didn't the major die manufacturers come up with this "Belted Magnum
+- Why didn't the major die manufacturers come up with the "Belted Magnum

 Collet Resizing Die" a long time ago?

-Before I started working on the Belted Magnum Collet Resizing Die, I
+Before I started working on prototypes of the Belted Magnum Collet Resizing Die, I

-called major die manufacturers and asked for a solution to this resizing problem.
-I was told that the
+called one major die manufacturer and asked them to come up with a solution to this resizing problem.
+I was told "The

-high cost of R & D would be too expensive to pursue a solution that would only benifit shooters who reload
+cost of R & D would be too expensive to pursue it, and this would only benifit the few shooters who reload

 - Does the belt add strength to a belted magnum case?